hyosung11/Launch-School/Courses/journal.md

 17:34 Reviewing my study guide some more and now need to warm food for dinner.

 21:46 Studying the study guide.

+## 20220329 화요일

+07:40 I slept through my alarm and missed my study sessionn with Alex.
+I woke up to a message from Bishop asking if I'm over 50.
+I guess that's a compliment.

+07:50 I just renewed Moana's vehicle registration.
+Now going to get my coffee and read a little before breakfast.

+08:31 I was reviewing my study guide on my MBP and I think I was looking at an older version.
+I need to work through the latest study guide.

+08:32 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Work on Study Guide 5.0 during Study Session with Alex
+   * [x] 2.
+Anki Cards Review
+   * [x] 3.
+Study Session with Michael
+~~   * [ ] 3.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)
+   * [ ] 4.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?
+   * [ ] 5.
+Send resume to Derek Barker for Salesforce job.~~

+2. What will you do today?
+   * [ ] 1.
+Work on Study Guide 7.0
+   * [ ] 2.
+Anki Cards Review
+   * [ ] 3.
+JS129 Study Group
+   * [ ] 4.
+Study Session with Double Melt in Gather at 14:00
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 35: Conference CFPs (Call for Papers)
+   * [ ] 6.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?
+   * [ ] 7.
+Send resume to Derek Barker for Salesforce job.

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I slept in and missed my study session with Alex.
+I should be good for at least 6 hours of studying today though.

+08:44 Starting from the top again with my study guide and I want to really prune it so I can use it for the written assessment and also pick out questions to ask Karl during the study group session later this morning.